switch-ch/cloudservice-owncloud/source/cesnet/experiences.rst

 dalo rict, ze by to clovek pricital tomu, ze pocet uzivatelu rostl, ale ze priciny byly typicky jinde a daly se vyprofilovat.

-When we started looking at a queries that were being executed on the database, we suddenly saw that almost **90%** of them were just SELECTs on the 'oc_jobs' table::
+When we started looking at a queries that were being executed on the database, we saw that almost **90%** of them were just SELECTs on the 'oc_jobs' table::

 	SELECT `id`, `class`, `last_run`, `argument` FROM `oc_jobs` WHERE `id` > ?
 ORDER BY `id` ASC